 i.
-Vary or repeat based on the maximum façade module lengths shown in the table below; and ii.
-Are offset by a minimum depth (projecting or recessing) of five percent of the total facade length, at a minimum of five feet, and the offset shall extend the length and height of its module.
+Are offset by a minimum depth (projecting or recessing) of five percent of the total façade length, at a minimum of five feet, and the offset shall extend the length and height of its module; and ii.
+Vary or repeat based on the maximum façade module lengths shown in the table below.